 How to Store Your Pass (PDF, 924KB)

-We will also have help available at our libraries from Friday 3 December onwards.
 If you need help setting up your My Vaccine Pass, pop into one of our libraries with your device and our friendly Library staff will step you through the process.

 Assistance with My Vaccine Pass is also available at the following Council facilities: